Chairman Doug Brigham '87

 James Alderman is an attorney and associate general counsel at J.R.
 Simplot Company in Boise.
 Alderman earned his bachelor's degree in political science and history from C of I in 1996 and went on to earn a law degree from the University of Idaho in 2001.
 Throughout his career, Alderman has specialized in corporate law, mergers and acquisitions, securities, real estate law and business planning.
 Alderman is a part chairman of the George V. Wolfe Scholarship Committee at The College of Idaho.
 He is serving his first term on the C of I Board of Trustees.

 Retired nurse Tricia Baur grew up in Ashland, Oregon, and graduated from Southern Oregon College in 1974.
 She spent the next 31 years working as a nurse and vascular technologist at hospitals, universities and vascular labs in Oregon and at Saint Luke's Regional Medical Center in Boise.
 Baur has had three articles published in medical journals.
-She is serving her first term on the C of I Board of Trustees.
+She is serving her second term on the C of I Board of Trustees.

 Linda Bequette '89

 Linda Bequette is a lifelong supporter of education in Idaho.
 She attended The College of Idaho from 1976-1979 and earned a bachelor's degree in elementary education and psychology from Lewis & Clark College in Oregon in 1981.
 Since then, she has worked as a grade school teacher, librarian and volunteer educator.
 Bequette also is an active friend and supporter of The College of Idaho.
 She has served on several committees, including a term as Chair of the Student Affairs Committee.
 In 1989, Bequette earned her master's degree in education from the College.
-Bequette is serving her fourth term on the C of I Board of Trustees.
+Bequette is serving her fifth term on the C of I Board of Trustees.

-Darrell Howard Carney '70
+DR. Darrell Howard Carney '70